djfun/furigana_markdown/README.md

 # Furigana/Ruby annotations extension for Markdown.

-This extension provides a simple syntax to use furigana in a markdown document.
+This extension provides two simple syntaxes to use furigana in a markdown document.

 ## Usage